guitartsword/mailjet-python/README.md

 - GET `/`
   - Hello World sample
 - POST `/send`
-  - sends an email to payload, strucuture:
+  - sends an email with payload as `json/application`, with the following structure:
 ```json
 {
     "From":"",